 Please review the submittal matrix.

-The Neighborhood Services Division of the Police Department investigates all complaints related to Code Enforcement.
+Neighborhood Services Division of the Police Department investigates all complaints related to Code Enforcement.
 Contact the Police Department Neighborhood Services Division for additional information.
-To submit a question, comment, or complaint directly, select the appropriate topic to Ask Stockton.
+To submit a question or coemment directly, select the appropriate topic at Ask Stockton.

 Generally, anyone conducting business in the City is required to obtain a business license.
 Please contact the Business License Division for more information.